Whatever Happened To ... The Mysterious Kidney Disease Striking Central America?

 "It's a very unusual phenomenon.
 I've done work in this general area for 40 years, and it's very unusual to come across something like this," he says.
 But he's skeptical that climate change is the cause.

-Pearce has been tracking sugar cane workers in Nicaragua and found that over a two-year period some of them had lost a third of their kidney function.
+Pearce has been tracking workers in Nicaragua and found that over a two-year period some of them had lost a third of their kidney function.

 "It may well be due to heat stress and the extremely bad working conditions in Central America.
 But adding on the link to climate changes is a bit tenuous," he says.

-He doesn't think that the relatively small rise in global temperatures over the last few decades would cause such a significant shift in people's health.
+He doesn't think that the relatively small rise in global temperatures over the past few decades would cause such a significant shift in people's health.
 "We have to keep an open mind as to what could be the cause of the epidemic," he says.

-Pearce has also looked for CKDu in other places with similar climatic conditions to Central America's Pacific coastal plains – northern Peru and Malawi, for example — and hasn't found it.
+Pearce also has looked for CKDu in other places with similar climatic conditions to Central America's Pacific coastal plains — northern Peru and Malawi, for example — and hasn't found it.

 "If you go to south India there's these villages that are very close to each other, and some of them are getting CKDu and some of them are not.
 They're both equally hot, and they're not the hottest parts of India," he says.
 "Yes, there's something very strange going on.
 It's really interesting scientifically and obviously tragic in terms of the death and illness that it's caused."

 Sorensen in her editorial doesn't claim to have the exact answer to what's causing CKDu.
 But she and just about everyone else studying this disease agree that it's related to hard physical labor in intense tropical heat.
-As global temperatures rise she warns that health professionals should be thinking about how changing climate may be driving what seem to be "mysterious" new ailments.
+As global temperatures rise, she warns that health professionals should be thinking about how the changing climate might be driving what seem to be "mysterious" new ailments.